HMS Eclipse (1807)

 HMS Eclipse was a Royal Navy Cruizer-class brig-sloop built by John King at Dover and launched in 1807.
 She served off Portugal and then in the Indian Ocean at the capture of the Île de France.
 Shortly thereafter she captured Tamatave.
 She was sold for mercantile service in 1815.
 She traded with India until 1823.
 Then between 1823 and 1845 she made seven voyages as a whaler.

 Naval service

 Eclipse entered naval service in September 1807 under Commander John Douglas.
 In December Captain George A. Creyke took command immediately sailed her for the Portuguese coast on 2 January 1808.
-There Eclipse observed the seizure of Oporto by the French and the subsequent uprising that led to the First Battle of Oporto.
+There Eclipse observed the seizure of Porto by the French and the subsequent uprising that led to the First Battle of Porto.
 Creyke rescued several of the French administrators from death at the hands of the populace by taking the administrators prisoner.
 He also mounted cannon on a Brazilian ship in the harbour to create a floating battery, under a British officer, to defend a bridge, should the French advance.